skybluecircles/driver-telematics-analysis/README.md

 *You'll need to create a Kaggle account if you don't already have one.*

-*Note that it's a 1.44 GB file and you'll need ~10-15 GB free to work with the data.*
+*Note that it's a 1.44 GB file - you'll need 10+ GB to play with the data and 50+ GB to make a submission.*

 ## Initial setup

 First run the commands below.

 ```
 $ bin/setup/environment                 # quick
-$ bin/setup/data           # 1-3 hours
+$ bin/setup/data /path/to/drivers.zip   # 1+ hours
 $ bin/setup/dependencies                # varies

 # prove t/integration/setup/*
 ```